simple-crypto/SMAesH-challenge/website/src/getting_started.md

 `.zip` file.
 Any submission is expected to contain a file `submission.json` file that is used to configure the latter (e.g., select target and claimed amount of traces, specify authors, ...).

-For the example submission, the following command create the submission package `$SMAESH_FRAMEWORK/mysubmission.zip` for the demo submission.
+For the example submission, the following command creates the submission package `$SMAESH_FRAMEWORK/mysubmission.zip` for the demo submission.
 ```bash
 python3 scripts/build_submission.py --submission-dir demo_submission --package-file mysubmission.zip
 ```
 The latter can be uploaded on the submission server.
 **We however strongly advise** to validate that the submission `.zip` file has been correctly generated.
-For this purpose, you can execute the evaluation phase directly on a submission `.zip` file (see [Submission](./submission.md) for more details).
+For this purpose, you can execute the evaluation phase directly on the latter (see [Submission](./submission.md) for more details).
 As an example, the following command performs the full evaluation inside a container for the file `mysubmission.zip`
 ```
 python3 scripts/test_submission.py --package ./mysubmission.zip --workdir workdir-eval-zip --dataset-dir $SMAESH_DATASET --apptainer
 ```